larrynorcrossva/pie-local-development/README.md

-# NOTE: This is a stripped down version of the Docker Local Development (https://coderepo.mobilehealth.va.gov/projects/DEV/repos/docker-local-development/browse) code that ONLY stands up the services neceassry for VAR-Resouces, VMM, Facility Resources, and VAR-Web.
+# NOTE: This is a stripped down version of the Docker Local Development (https://coderepo.mobilehealth.va.gov/projects/DEV/repos/docker-local-development/browse) code that ONLY stands up the services required for VAR-related development

 ## Original README below.